DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 TypeDescription% of totalAssessment Date

-AssignmentThe students will be given several use cases/topics and will be asked to do an analysis of the best blockchain platforms that suits the given scenario or a relevant investigation in the chosen topic following a clearly devised methodology.
-Students will need to prepare a scientific paper that documents the analysis/investigation and they will also need to prepare a presentation to present their analysis/research and defend their work.40%n/a
+AssignmentThe students will be given several use cases/topics and will be asked to do an analysis of the best blockchain platforms that suits the given scenario or a relevant investigation in the chosen topic following a clearly devised research methodology.
+Students will need to prepare a scientific paper that documents the analysis/investigation and they will also need to prepare a presentation to present their analysis/research and defend their work.
+Students will undertake a mandatory oral examination to demonstrate their understanding of the research they conducted.30%n/a

 Reassessment Requirement Type